Three vs. Four Season Sunrooms: Key Differences

-It’s no secret: Lumon’s rooms are designed for three seasons use.
-It just so happens that this market is one of the best and fastest growing as well.
-But how do they compare with a four-season sunroom?
-Let’s find out!
+It’s no secret: Lumon’s rooms are designed for three-season use—and it just so happens that this is one of the fastest growing markets around.
+But how exactly do they stack up against a four-season sunroom?
+Let’s dig in and find out!

 This does not automatically mean the room cannot be put to good use in the winter season, though.
 It merely means that the glass panels are not insulated, and actually, that this type of solution has many benefits over a four-season room.